By Patrícia Puig.

-As people, we juggle lots of things in our lives (family, personal matters and work) and it is essential that everything is balanced so we feel good.
+As people, we juggle lots of things in our lives (family, personal matters and work), and everything must be balanced, so we feel good.
 The norm in the past has always been to dedicate the most time to work –in other words, sacrifice the other parts of our life to work– and for obvious reasons.
 Without a wage, it would be difficult to have a home with the basics such as food and therefore lead a dignified life, which would be the first step to enjoying a certain level of emotional well-being.

-All workers are people and so we interact in all facets of our life.
-Consequently, drawing on the essence of the values on which human relationships are founded (empathy, trust, respect, honesty, equality, loyalty), Vortex’s totally innate and inherent business philosophy centres around the well-being or, as some people prefer to call it, the happiness of its staff.
+All workers are people, and so we interact in all facets of our life.
+Consequently, drawing on the essence of the values on which human relationships are founded (empathy, trust, respect, honesty, equality, loyalty), Vortex’s innate and inherent business philosophy centres around well-being or, as some people prefer to call it, the happiness of its staff.

-In recent years, Vortex has demonstrated the quality of its products and acting as pioneers in applying new methodologies.
+In recent years, Vortex has demonstrated the quality of its products and acted as a pioneer in applying new methodologies.
 But this isn’t just down to the team’s technical skills, knowledge and experience but is also the fruit of the dedication and commitment of everyone in Vortex because we feel respected and appreciated as who we are: people.